Electrical Tuning: Temporal Design

 Introduction

-In previous step a tuning in a frequency domain was performed, in this wizard you are going to make it in time domain.
+In the previous step a tuning in a frequency domain was performed.
+In this wizard you are going to evaluate it in time domain.
 You will see how the bandwidth affects your system (control loop+plant) in real time.

 Control widget